Nazareth, Belgium

-Nazareth ([ˈnaːzaːrɛt]) is a municipality located in the Belgian province of East Flanders.
+Nazareth ([ˈnaːzaːrɛt]) is a former municipality located in the Belgian province of East Flanders.
 The municipality comprises the towns of Eke and Nazareth proper.
 In 2021, Nazareth had a total population of 11,844.
 The total area is 35.19 km2 which gives a population density of 320 inhabitants per km2.

 Etymology

 There are various hypotheses for the origin of the name "Nazareth", dated to a text of songs from 1259 CE.
 It is possible that Nazareth was named after the biblical city of Nazareth.
 It is also possible, but less likely, that Nazareth was originally a slip of the word magherhet (thinness).

 History

 The community was first recorded in 1259.

 Heraldry

 The arms of Nazareth is a composition of two family crests: